Berichte 2023

 Come by and talk to us!

 Three weeks CITY CYCLING in Pfedelbach are over and the “Team Namibia” had 51 active cyclists.
-These 51 people are now - after a few more km were added - total 17 811 km and achieved a very good second place among all Pfedelbach teams and fifth place among all teams in the Hohenlohe district.
-The average per person was 349 km, three people even cycled over 1,000 km in the three weeks.
+51 people are now - after a few more km were added - total 17,811 km and achieved a very good second place among all Pfedelbach teams and fifth place among all teams in the Hohenlohe district.
+The average per person was 349 km, with three people even cycling over 1,000 km in the three weeks.

 Congratulations to all drivers and to team captain Margret Knoche.